DimensionDev/Mask-Network-Legal/arweave/file-service/privacy-policy-uploader.md

 Mask File Service is built over blockchain technology provided by our partnered File Storage Protocols, and is designed by the developers of Mask Network.

-File Storage Protocols include: Arweave, IPFS, and Meson Network.
+File Storage Protocols include: Arweave and IPFS.

 By uploading a file, the nodes of the File Storage Protocols blockchain network may or may not collect your browser type info, your IP address.